ULE-Informatica/lab2-unit-tests-TomasPelayoBenedetULE/README.md

 }
 ```

-So we add a condition so `ui_a` is not 0, as is it presented in the following lines:
+It's added a condition so `ui_a` is not 0, as is it presented in the following lines:

 ```cpp
   unsigned umul = ui_a;